lukso-network/docs/docs/faq/network/node-setup.md

 ## How to enable the slasher within the LUKSO CLI?

-The LUKSO CLI is automatically running the slasher software within all Prysm nodes.
-In order to disable it, you can pass the `--prysm-no-slasher` flag at the end of the start command.
-If you are using Lighthouse and want to enable slasher, you can pass the `--lighthouse-slasher` flag.
+The LUKSO CLI automatically runs the slasher software for all validators.
+To disable it, pass the `--no-slasher` flag at the end of the start command.
+If you are operating a regular node, pass the `--prysm-slasher` or `--lighthouse-slasher` flags to enable it based on your consensus client.